cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-schema.md

 ## Compatibility

 `DROP SCHEMA` is fully conforming with the SQL standard, except that the standard only allows one schema to be dropped per command.
-Also, the `IF EXISTS` option is a Greenplum Database extension.
+Also, the `IF EXISTS` option is a Cloudberry Database extension.

 ## See Also